AmniX/SDUI.kt/README.md

 ---

-## ⚠️ Scope & Disclaimer
+## ⚠️ Disclaimer & Scope

-- **Not a production library**: This is a talk demo—code and APIs are optimized for clarity, not for production.
+- **This is NOT a production library**: This codebase exists solely to support a talk and hands-on learning.
-- **Breaking changes likely**: Expect rapid evolution and simplification.
+- **No plans for maintenance or general-purpose use**: Breaking changes and incomplete features are likely.
-- **Learning and prototyping encouraged!**
+- **Learning, experimenting, and prototyping are encouraged!**
+- **Do NOT use as a dependency or expect versioned releases.**

 ---